Lynnie Marie Showcases Long Legs While Posing Seductively In Pink Lace Lingerie

 Lynnie Marie left little to the imagination as she rocked a racy look for a recent Instagram upload on Monday.
 The stunning blond put her fit figure on display as she posed seductively for the camera.

-In the sexy shot, Lynnie looked like a total smokeshow as she opted for a pink lace lingerie set that perfectly complemented her glowing, bronzed skin.
+In the sexy shot, Lynnie looked like a total smokeshow as she sported a pink lace lingerie set that perfectly complemented her glowing, bronzed skin.
 The scanty bra fit tightly around her chest and boasted a deep neckline that exposed her colossal cleavage.
 The garment highlighted her gym-honed arms and shoulders as well.

 The matching panties wrapped snugly around her petite waist and fell low over her narrow hips while showcasing her long, lean legs in the process.
 Her flat tummy and rock-hard abs were also on full display in the snap.
 She accessorized the style with a bracelet on her wrist.